Trump lashes out at China, vows quick response

-US President Donald Trump lashed out at Beijing and vowed a quick response to China's plans for new tariffs, while ordering American companies to leave the country.
+US President Donald Trump lashed out at Beijing on Friday, vowing a quick response to China's announcement of new tariffs and ordering American companies to leave the country.

 The blistering Twitter screed called into doubt chances for a quick resolution to the escalating trade war between the world's economic superpowers, which by the end of the year will cover nearly all imports and exports exchanged between the two countries.

-"We don't need China and, frankly, would be far... better off without them, Trump said.
+"We don't need China and, frankly, would be far... better off without them, Trump tweeted.

+The attack came with Trump expected to ruffle feathers in France at the weekend meeting of the G7 grouping of rich nations, with tensions mounting between Trump and the Europeans, Canada and Japan over trade tariffs.

 US soybeans like these being harvested in the state of Maryland are among products hit by Chinese tariffs